Is Single or Two-Column Resume Template Better?

 Multiple Column Resumes (and why they're bad)

-Resumes like the one below are often touted as the "gold standard" for what a resume should look like.
+Resumes like the one below are often showcased as the "gold standard" for what a resume should look like.
 From the font to the layout to the icons, everything about it is visually pleasing.
+The format of the resume almost seems to add more legitimacy to the content.
 You can find hundreds of these templates on online resume builders and put together your own in minutes.
-But should you?
+What's the harm?

 What's to blame?
 Resume parsers.